 THE LIMINARS TEAM

-Elodie is currently completing her final year of the Ph.D. in Sport Management at University of Florida.
-Her research mainly focuses on the personal and athletic development of amateur and professional athletes with a primary interest in the identity development and reformation during the critical transition to life after sport.
-The overarching goal of my research is to examine psychosocial processes and resources that enhance current and former elite athletes’ well-being and facilitate their adjustment to life without competitive sport.
-Her dissertation, assessing identity statuses, psychosocial functioning, and transition experiences of former college athletes, has been funded by the NCAA Graduate Student Research Grant.
+Elodie received her Ph.D. from the University of Florida in 2019 and currently serves as director of The Liminars Project, a research and training program devoted to athletes’ transition to life after sport.
+After finishing at UF last year, she joined Georgia State University as an As-sistant Professor in Sport Administration.
+Her research mainly focuses on the personal and athletic development of amateur and professional athletes with primary interests in the career identity development and the transition to life after sport.
+The overarching goal of her research is to examine identity formation processes and resources that can help both current and former elite athletes establish a new career identity, enhance their well-being, promote optimal psychosocial functioning post-sport life, and facilitate their adjustments once they leave the high-level competitive sport landscape.
+Her dissertation, assessing career identity status, career and psychosocial functioning, and transition expe-riences of former NCAA college athletes, was funded by the NCAA Graduate Student Research Grant.

 Dr. Michael Sagas currently serves as Professor of Sport Management at the University of Florida.
 Dr. Sagas also serves the university as the Faculty Athletics Representative and as a member of the NCAA Division I Student-Athlete Experience Committee and the NCAA Research Committee.